 What is itertools?

-Itertools is a Python module that used to iterate iterables
+Itertools is a Python module that used to iterate iterables using for-loop.
+As according to Python official

 itertools – Functions creating iterators for efficient looping